-The Lived Experience: Peer-to-Peer Support at Arm Dynamics
+The Lived Experience: Peer-to-Peer Support by Arm Dynamics Patients

-After the luncheon, I noticed a significant decrease in Steve’s anxiety and an increase in his confidence while participating in community integration therapy.
-It was great to hear Steve say that he found our Peer Support Network to be helpful during his recent prosthetic fitting, so much so that he has now volunteered to become a patient advocate himself.
+After the luncheon, our clinical therapy specialist noticed a significant decrease in Steve’s anxiety and an increase in his confidence while participating in community integration therapy.
+Steve said that he found our Peer Support Network to be helpful during his recent prosthetic fitting, so much so that he has now volunteered to become a patient advocate himself.

 Arm Dynamics peer support is available at any time throughout the prosthetic rehabilitation process.
 Some surgeons may recommend peer support in the hospital for a person who is about to have or just had an amputation to discuss how they manage physical or psychological challenges and what to expect.
 Or some, like Steve, may find the peer support they need years after their initial fitting.
 Time is an insignificant marker to what matters most: the connection.

 Peer support is especially crucial to bilateral limb loss patients.
 You can watch Gerry, who had his accident in 2016, and Jeff, who lost his arms more recently, have a chat about the value of peer support: